perina98/website-data-extraction/README.md

 Application contains following datasets:

     Football
+    Tsbohemia

     Shops

-    Tsbohemia
     News
     News3

 From which Shops, News and News3 were created by František Maštera.
+Complete list of all websites is available in tests/dataset/INFO.md
+List also contains URL to original website and date when the file was downloaded.